Skip to main content

 image-20240926-071433.png

-Seasonal and hourly Parameters
+Seasonal and Hourly Parameters

 It is possible to enter Time Varying efficiencies, either monthly or hourly values.
 To do so, select Time Varying instead of Fixed for the Output EC Efficiency.